Towards best practices in low-dimensional semi-supervised latent Bayesian optimization for the design of antimicrobial peptides: Results

 \subsection{Performance is correlated with sampling a range of objective values but not with exploration of input design space}

-We compute the hypervolume of the input points sampled in each BayesOpt run.
-We compare the hypervolume of input points sampled during a run with the best objective score during that run (Fig. \ref{fig:boloops:exploration:scatterplot-bestScore-vs}a).
-For the BayesOpt runs done in PCA reduced spaces, we observe a weak negative PCC of -0.202 that is statistically robust $p=0.019<0.05$.
+In this section, we assess whether there is a relationship between exploration as quantified in the previous section and BayesOpt performance as measured by the final best score of the run.
+We first compare the hypervolume of input points sampled during a run with the best objective score during that run (Fig. \ref{fig:boloops:exploration:scatterplot-bestScore-vs}a).
+For the BayesOpt runs done in PCA reduced spaces, we observe a weak negative PCC of -0.202 that is statistically robust ($p=0.019<0.05$).
 For BayesOpt runs done in the 64-dimensional latent spaces, we observe a very weak negative PCC of -0.108 that does not appear statistically robust.

-We further compute the variance in objective scores sampled throughout BayesOpt runs done in the PCA reduced space, and in the 64-dimensional latent spaces.
-We then compare the variance of a run with the best objective value encountered during that run (Fig. \ref{fig:boloops:exploration:scatterplot-bestScore-vs}b).
+We then compare the variance of scores during a run with the best objective value encountered during that run (Fig. \ref{fig:boloops:exploration:scatterplot-bestScore-vs}b).
 For BayesOpt runs done in PCA reduced spaces, we observe a strong Pearson Correlation Coefficient (PCC) of 0.652 that is statistically robust with a p-value $<0.001$ (Fig. \ref{fig:boloops:exploration:scatterplot-bestScore-vs}b, crosses).
 For BayesOpt runs done in the 64-dimensional latent spaces, we observe a moderate PCC of 0.498 that is statistically robust with a p-value $<0.001$ (Fig. \ref{fig:boloops:exploration:scatterplot-bestScore-vs}b, dots).

-Additionally, we compute the distance of the best point in a run to the SVR oracle's training set.
-We compare the best objective score found in each run to the distance of the corresponding point to the SVR's training set (Fig. \ref{fig:boloops:exploration:scatterplot-bestScore-vs}c).
-For BayesOpt runs done in PCA reduced spaces, or in the the 64-dimensional latent spaces, we observe weak negative PCCs that are not statistically robust.
+Additionally, we compare the best objective score found in each run to the distance of the corresponding point to the SVR's training set and to the total path length of a BayesOpt run in two dimensions (Fig. \ref{fig:boloops:exploration:scatterplot-bestScore-vs}c,d).
+We observe no statistically significant correlation in either of these values.

-Lastly, we compute the total path length of a BayesOpt run.
-We compare the best objective score sampled during a BayesOpt run to the total path length of sampled points during that run (Fig. \ref{fig:boloops:exploration:scatterplot-bestScore-vs}d).
-We observe very weak PCCs for both BayesOpt runs done in PCA reduced spaces (-0.075, crosses), and 64-dimensional latent spaces (0.115, dots); both of which are not statistically robust.

-Overall, hypervolume explored (albeit weakly), and variance in objective scores sampled, appear to be correlated with the best objective score found throughout the BayesOpt run.
+Overall, sampling a greater range of objective scores results in better final scores, while exploration of the input space as measured here is not strongly correlated with performance.